 Criteria that Scored an Average of 1 or 0 Proposal Section QoR4D Elements Consensus Score Women and youth are not distinct categories.
 Also, gender is used as shorthand for women while the concept is more complicated.
 How will the project equitably target different groups of women and youth?
 The project should also avoid common practices that disproportionately place the burden of development on women and youth.
 Research activities are not clear and appear to focus only on skilling of women and youth-necessary but needs to account for the required cultural changes, and the methods seem naïve.
 Why World Bank estimates from Ghana when CIMMYT results from ESA are available?
-10. A risk framework that details main project risks and mitigation actions across areas of science, funding, operations, partnerships, ethics, and environment Risk assessment 7.3 Credibility, Legitimacy, Relevance 1 Issues of land ownership are a major risk if they are not address in place.
+10. A risk framework that details main project risks and mitigation actions across areas of science, funding, operations, partnerships, ethics, and environment Risk assessment 7.3 Credibility, Legitimacy, Relevance 1 Issues of land ownership are a major risk if they are not addressed directly, and mitigation measures should be in place.
 Additionally, land issues need to be integrated into the project.
-Other highly likely risks are not indicated, for example loss of s loss of participating farmers, climate variability, and pests and not considered?
-What non-CGIAR sources of co-funding have been achieved as 5.
-There should be a COVID-safe plan at all levels. taff, lack of coope diseases.
-Also, w ration between t he co-leaders, non-adoption 12.
-Capacity building within project teams, partners, and stakeholders captured in capacity development plan.
-This can include development of early career researchers and partner staff, support/empowerment for under-represented stakeholders, and building partner networks Capacity development 9.3 Credibility, Legitimacy 1 The capacity building proposals are thin, with no indication of stakeholder, or when or how this will be implemented.
-The proposers should consider a separate cross-cutting work p The mentorship program is unclear and lacking in detail on how unachievable in its current form. ackage, particular ly in building NA RES capacity.
-14. Justified and transparent costing explicitly linked to expected Research for Development results Financial Resources 10 Legitimacy, Effectiveness 1 The budget is very high level with no clarity on the split between countries.
-Expectations of co-investments from partners should be included. operating exper nses, etc.) or 15.
-Anticipated research outputs (knowledge, technical, or institutional advances, specific technologies or products, policy analyses) are described and knowledge/gaps they will fill are evident.
-Protocols for open-data and open-access compliance are evident in plan (including budget) Work Package research plans and ToCs 3.2, Open and FAIR data assets 8.2 Credibility, Effectiveness 1 There is limited information on how the project will protect sta exploitation in local, national, or regional markets.
+Other highly likely risks are not indicated, for example loss of staff, lack of cooperation between the co-leaders, loss of participating farmers, climate variability, and pests and diseases.
+Also, why is the risk of non-adoption not considered?
+What non-CGIAR sources of co-funding have been achieved as a means of mitigating risks of lack of funding?
+There should be a COVID-safe plan at all levels.
+12. Capacity building within project teams, partners, and stakeholders captured in capacity development plan.
+This can include development of early career researchers and partner staff, support/empowerment for under-represented stakeholders, and building partner networks Capacity development 9.3 Credibility, Legitimacy 1 The capacity building proposals are thin, with no indication of what capacity building will be given to which stakeholder, or when or how this will be implemented.
+The proposers should consider a separate cross-cutting work package, particularly in building NARES capacity.
+The mentorship program is unclear and lacking in detail on how many mentorships, etc., and probably unachievable in its current form.
+14. Justified and transparent costing explicitly linked to expected Research for Development results Financial Resources 10 Legitimacy, Effectiveness 1 The budget is very high level with no clarity on the split between items (salaries, operating expenses, etc.) or countries.
+Expectations of co-investments from partners should be included.
+15. Anticipated research outputs (knowledge, technical, or institutional advances, specific technologies or products, policy analyses) are described and knowledge/gaps they will fill are evident.
+Protocols for open-data and open-access compliance are evident in plan (including budget) Work Package research plans and ToCs 3.2, Open and FAIR data assets 8.2 Credibility, Effectiveness 1 There is limited information on how the project will protect startup small-medium enterprises from exploitation in local, national, or regional markets.
 Ownership of knowledge and innovations is not addressed.
-How will the data be stored and shared, particularly with communications.
-There is a mismatch between the proposed digital ag tools and also include satellite imagent, or proving a specing, monitoring. nunities and partnother the focus of the p ers?
+How will the data be stored and shared, particularly with communities and partners?
+There is a mismatch between the proposed digital ag tools and the focus of the program.
+These tools could also include satellite imagery or proximal sensing, monitoring, IoT, etc. The focus seems to be on things that are already known and not on research in the conventional sense.
+Additional Comments